 These woods near Coventry have a network of good footpaths to follow around the 178 acre site.
 Since 1981 the site has been maintained and improved by voluntary workers from the Friends of Brandon Wood and is now reverting to natural broad-leaved woodland.
 The site is great for flora and fauna with over 330 plant species and more than 50 species of tree.
 Look out for pretty wildflowers including lesser celandine, wood anemone, primrose, bluebell, ragged robin, bee and spotted orchids, germander speedwell and birdsfoot trefoil.
 Also keep your eyes peeled for wildlife including Muntjac deer, buzzard, sparrowhawk, kestrel and great spotted woodpeckers.

-The woods are located in Binley Woods.
+The woods are located in the subarban village of Binley Woods.
 You can access them from Craven Avenue or you could park at the nearby Brandon Marsh Nature Reserve.
 The reserve is located just to the south of the woods and a great place to extend your walk.

 PostcodeCV3 2BX - Please note: Postcode may be approximate for some rural locations